 The new East Mesa Public Recreation Complex (EMPRC), a General Obligation (GO) Bond project approved by voters in 2018, will include a traditional park, a parking lot, a baseball complex, pickleball courts, soccer fields, and multi-use fields.
 The new sports complex is a much needed addition that will serve the entire City of Las Cruces.

 The two-week comment period has ended for this phase of the EMPRC project.
-Please check back for the next presentation and input opportunity.

 The EMPRC is to be built northeast of the intersection of Sonoma Ranch Boulevard and Camino Coyote, east of the East Mesa Public Safety Complex, 550 N. Sonoma Ranch Boulevard.